CrystarRay/TTG-Tech-Task/README.md

 ```
 In the `ShowtimeSelectionFragment`, we have defined the behavior for dynamically creating showtime pickers based on the number of tickets selected.
 By utilizing the Fragment's dynamic nature, this fragment adapts to display the appropriate number of showtime pickers.
 Upon selecting showtimes and clicking the 'Next' button, a transaction is initiated that replaces the current view in the fragment_container with an instance of ContactInformationFragment.
 This transaction is added to the back stack, allowing the user to return to the previous state by pressing the back button, thus providing a seamless and intuitive navigation experience within the app.
-We also pass the value to the next fragment if the user chooses one ticket or two tickets; the next fragment receives one or two.
+Furthermore, the `ShowtimeSelectionFragment` is designed to be responsive to user choices.
+It intelligently passes the number of tickets selected — either one or two — to the next fragment in the journey, `ContactInformationFragment`.

 ## Showtime Selection Fragment Implementation